 Yet many in the DNC misleadingly lump these serious failings in with the spurious ad hominem attacks of the Right.
 This is intellectually dishonest.
 There is a big difference between criticising Hillary for the way she dresses and condemning her for taking millions of dollars from Wall Street in return for making “secret” promises in closed door speeches.
 Similarly, there is a big difference between disliking Hillary because of her shrill voice, and condemning Hillary for taking millions in donations from the Saudis, the Kuwaitis, the Qataris and others in return for rubber stamping their US arms purchases.

 Secondly, the charge that Hillary’s loss was in any way due to the votes cast for Stein and Johnson has been debunked.
 Johnson took more GOP votes than Democratic ones.
 And Stein did not get enough votes to have made a difference.
+Moreover, exit polling showed that 60% of Stein’s voters would have simply stayed home and not voted, rather than vote for one of the other candidates.
+And of the remaining 40%, one-third would have voted for Trump, not Clinton.

 Thirdly, and MOST IMPORTANTLY, millennials and progressives did not vote for Hillary because once she had the nomination, Hillary went out of her way to give them the finger.
 She could have chosen a progressive like Bernie or Elizabeth Warren or Sherrod Brown or any one of a dozen suitable left-leaning Democrats (Keith Ellison would even have been good).
 Instead she chose Tim Kaine, a pro-TPP, pro-fracking, pro-life conservative who was to her RIGHT on all the issues.
 This was because the Clinton campaign made a deliberate STRATEGIC DECISION to reject and repel millennials and progressives in favour of courting the votes of “moderate Republicans.”
 The Clinton campaign publicised this strategy and were quite open about going after Republicans who were fiscally and economically conservative but were turned off by Trump’s racism, bigotry and sexism.
 This was their PLAN.
 Hell, Chuck Schumer even said so: